zephyrproject-rtos/zephyr/doc/hardware/arch/arm_cortex_m.rst

 :dtcompatible:`zephyr,memory-region` devicetree compatible, it will result in a linker section being generated associated to that MPU region.

-The property ``zephyr,memory-attr`` is a string carrying the attributes for the MPU region.
-It is converted to a C token for use defining the attributes of the MPU region.

 For example, to define a new non-cacheable memory region in devicetree:

 .. code-block:: devicetree